Abayudaya: 20th century

 In 1913, Semei Kakungulu became a member of the Bamalaki sect, which followed a belief system that combined elements of Judaism, Christianity, and Christian Science, most notably, a refusal to use western medicine (based on a few sentences taken from the Old Testament).
 This led to conflict with the British when the Bamalaki refused to vaccinate their cattle.
 However, upon further study of the Bible, Kakungulu came to believe that the customs and laws described in the Five Books of Moses (the Torah) were really true.
 When, in 1919, Kakungulu insisted on circumcision as prescribed in the Hebrew Bible, the Bamalaki refused and told him that if he practiced circumcision he would be like the Jews.
 Kakungulu responded, "Then, I am a Jew!"
 He circumcised his sons and himself and declared that his community was Jewish.
-According to Henry Lubega, "he fled to the foot of Mt.
-Elgon and settled in a place called Gangama where he started a separatist sect known as Kibina Kya Bayudaya Abesiga Katonda (the Community of Jews who trust in the Lord)."
+According to Henry Lubega, kakungulu fled to the foot of Mt.
+Elgon and settled in a place called Gangama where he started a separatist sect known as "Kibina Kya Bayudaya Abesiga Katonda" meaning, "the Community of Jews who trust in the Lord".
 The British were infuriated by this action and they effectively severed all ties with him and his followers.

 The arrival of a foreign Jew known as "Yosef", presumably of Ashkenazi background, in 1920 contributed much towards the community's acquisition of knowledge about the seasons in which Jewish holidays, such as Pesach, Shavuot, Rosh Hashanah, Yom Kippur, and Sukkot, take place.
 A source in the Abayudaya community confirms that the first Jew to visit the community was Yosef, who stayed with and taught the community for about six months, and would appear to have first brought the Jewish calendar to the Abayudaya community.